aakashgarg-19/30Days_JSProjectChallenge/README.md

 Things you will learn from this Project :
 1. Comparator Function and how to declare and use it.
 2. Spread operator to copy array.

+### 23 Slider Effect
+In this project, I created a beautiful slider effect of any element of a webpage.
+In future it can be used on various Webpages.
+I created three files (an HTML file, a CSS file, and JavaScript File).
+Things you will learn from this Project :
+1. Transform and skewed CSS Property.
+2. How to change Css using JS and MouseMove event listener.